steveafrost/js-this-readme-v-000/README.md

 // outputs object
 ```

-**Top-tip:** Notice that this only outputs an `Object` and not something called
-`couch`?
-That's because `this` is just an instance of the base `Object`
-type here, and `couch` is just the name of the variable holding that
-object instance.
-The object itself is the owner of the function, and has
-no idea what you named it.
+**Top-tip:** Notice that this only outputs an `Object` and not something called `couch`?
+That's because `this` is just an instance of the base `Object` type here, and `couch` is just the name of the variable holding that object instance.
+The object itself is the owner of the function and has no idea what you named it.

 ### DOM Events

 We can also make use of `this` when handling events on the DOM.
-If our `index.html` has three image elements with the same css class, we might need to know which specific `img` was clicked.
+If our `index.html` has three image elements with the same CSS class, we might need to know which specific `img` was clicked.

 ```html
 <img class="pix" src="http://i.giphy.com/S1phUc5mmaZqM.gif">